 As the terminology around the UCD can be confusing, the thesis's primary definition is from the mentioned book.
 User-Centered Design (UCD) emerged from HCI and is a software design methodology for developers and designers.
 Essentially, it helps them make applications that meet the needs of their users[14].
-Key focus is that the definition includes developers, so even when the visual concepts cannot be neglected, they are not in the front and centre of the design process.
+Key focus is that the

-Figure 1.6: Simplified graph of UCDs position between other user-centered terminology.
-[14]
+Figure 1.5: Simplified graph of UCDs position between other user-centered terminology.[14]